-Every Which Way But Loose is a 1978 action comedy starring Clint Eastwood as Philo Beddoe, an easygoing trucker and amateur bare-knuckle fighter.
-With his brother Orville, who promotes his fights, and Clyde, an orangutan he won in a bet, he roams the San Fernando Valley in search of fights, music, and beer.
+Every Which Way but Loose is a 1978 action-comedy film directed by James Fargo and starring Clint Eastwood as Philo Beddoe, an easygoing trucker and amateur bare-knuckle fighter.
+With his brother Orville (Geoffrey Lewis), who promotes his fights, and Clyde, an orangutan he won in a bet, he roams the San Fernando Valley in search of fights, music, and beer.
 Until Philo falls for a country Western singer who then suddenly leaves town — perhaps under duress.
 This prompts Philo to get in his truck with Orville and Clyde in tow to track her down.
 Hilarity ensues.

-- All Bikers Are Hells Angels: The Black Widows biker gang is modeled pretty closely on the "Hell's Angels" stereotype.
+- All Bikers are Hells Angels: The Black Widows biker gang is modeled pretty closely on the "Hell's Angels" stereotype.

 - Bar Brawl: There are several in the two movies.

-- Bullying The Dragon: In the first scene an obnoxious bar patron taunts philo over the latter's snagging some peanuts, That might not count by itself but he keeps at it despite several bar patrons leaving the area in fear of what is about to happen.
+- Bullying the Dragon: In the first scene an obnoxious bar patron taunts Philo over the latter's snagging some peanuts.
+That might not count by itself but he keeps at it despite several bar patrons leaving the area in fear of what is about to happen.

-- Butt Monkey: The Black Widows of Pacoima, California, oh, so very much.
+- Butt-Monkey: The Black Widows of Pacoima, California, oh, so very much.

-- Did You Just Have Sex?: Slowly pieced together by Philo's sidekick.
+- Slowly pieced together by Philo's sidekick.
 Initially, he thinks their literal Team Pet just mated.

-- Idiot Ball: In both films, the Black W Idows and to an extent Beekman and his hoods play catch back and forth with it.
+- Idiot Ball: In both films, the Black Widows and to an extent Beekman and his hoods play catch back and forth with it.

-- Insistent Terminology: "Clyde is an orangutan, he has twelve ribs, just like you and me."
+- Insistent Terminology: "Clyde is an orangutan; he has twelve ribs, just like you and me."